sepp2k/TeSSLa-mirror/tessla-compiler/README.md

 Currently the translation to Scala and to Rust is implemented.

 The translation to *Scala* supports generation of a `.scala` source code file, or generation of a fully ready to use `.jar` file.
-The translation to *Rust* always generates a complete Cargo project.
+The translation to *Rust* can create a cargo project, but can also translate the code directly into a read to use binary.

 ##  Usage